jav76/MTG-Recognition-Model/README.md

 - linux-arm
 - linux-arm64

-At this point these platform targets don't have much reasoning besides variety and multi-playform compatibility.
+At this point these platform targets don't have much reasoning besides variety and multi-platform compatibility.

 ### MTGDataAccess